seramo/v2ray-config-modifier/README.md

 #### Option C: Enter a List of Configs

-- **Config List**: Paste a list of existing VLESS or VMESS configurations.
-The tool will extract the IP address from each config and use them to generate new configurations based on the provided base config.
+- **Config List**: Paste a list of existing VMESS, VLESS, WireGuard, or Trojan configurations.
+The tool will extract the IP address from each configuration and use them to generate new configurations based on the provided base config.

 #### Note

-You can combine custom IP ranges with predefined ranges.
+You can combine custom IP ranges with predefined ranges for more flexibility.

 ### Step 3: Generate Configurations

 - Click the **"Generate Configs"** button.
-- The tool will process the base configuration and replace the IP address field with each IP from the specified ranges or config list.
+- The tool processes the base configuration and replaces the IP address with each IP from the specified ranges or config list.
 - The generated configurations will be available for copying or downloading.

 ### Step 4: Export Configurations